jhonboy121/netaccess/README.md

 ```
 netaccess --help
 ```
-This will print help for the `status` subcommand.
+For example, this will print help for the `status` subcommand.
 ```
 netaccess status --help
 ```

 ## Notes
+* This application is intended for use by students at IIT Madras alone, and will not work for anyone else.
-* All commands require your LDAP username and password, and there is no way to safely store it in the system.
+* All commands require your LDAP username and password as there is no way to safely store it in the system.
 * Username and password will be prompted to enter, and password input will be hidden (for your own safety) so just enter the password and hit enter.